bmon/blog/content/blog/go-docker-https.md

 - __You have to install ca-certificates on the final image__, even if your application isn't making TLS requests.
 This is because all requests your application will make to Let's Encrypt will be HTTPS requests, so you'll need the root certificates.
 - __You have to expose port 80__, even if you're not going to serve anything over HTTP.
 This is because the ACME challenge we are using is the HTTP challenge, which means Let's Encrypt needs to be able to make a HTTP connection to our application.
 - __You should use a volume for your cache dir__, so your certificates are stored, even between deployments.
-If you don't do this you will likely hit Let's Encrypt ratelimits.
+If you don't do this you will likely hit Let's Encrypt rate limits.

-# Wrapup
+## Wrapup

-I hope this article helps save you some time and headscratching when setting up your next web service, or at the very least makes you interested in writing a little more Go ;)
+I hope this article helps save you some time and head scratching when setting up your next web service, or at the very least makes you interested in writing a little more Go ;)

 The full code is available at https://github.com/bmon/go-web-base